da314jones/single-resource-app-front--end/README.md

 # Production Apprentice
-The Production Apprentice app is a prototype app intended to be used by a hypothetical Film Production Company that needs to tack data of films in production.
+The Production Apprentice app is a prototype app intended to be used by a hypothetical Film Production Company that needs to track its data on films in production.

-For example you would need to tack the budget and balance of a film in production, the schedule of when a production will be shooting, the actors that are cast for this movie, and various other relevant data.
-This information needs to be stored and accessed in 1 app, as opposed to using various different resources.
+For example, you would need to tack the budget and balance of a film in production, the schedule of when a film production will be shooting, the actors that are cast for this movie, and various other relevant data.
+This information needs to be stored and accessed in 1 app, as opposed to using various resources.

 Contents
 ========